discus-sions/TownOfHost-TheOtherRoles/README.md

 Assigned To : Crewmates Only<br>

 When Bait is killed, the impostor will automatically self report.<br>
-This also applies to delayed kills- Once the kill button is pressed, the report will be immediate.<br>
+This also applies to delayed kills.
+Once the kill button is pressed, the report will be immediate.<br>

 ### Sleuth